awslabs/aws-java-nio-spi-for-s3/CONTRIBUTING.md

 This will also check for API/ABI compatibility using the [rev-api gradle plugin](https://github.com/palantir/gradle-revapi/tree/develop).
 In case there is a justified breaking change, you can [accept](https://github.com/palantir/gradle-revapi/tree/develop#accepting-breaks) them.
 Please mention the change and reason when opening the PR, so that maintainers consider this when versioning.
 7. Ensure test coverage is not degraded.
-Reports can be found at `build/reports/jacoco/test/html/index.html`.
+Report locations can be found [here](./README.md#testing).
 8. Send us a pull request, answering any default questions in the pull request interface.
 9. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.